zarf-dev/zarf/docs/13-walkthroughs/3-deploy-a-retro-arcade.md

 ## YouTube Walkthrough
 [![Deploying Packages with Zarf Video on YouTube](../.images/walkthroughs/package_deploy_thumbnail.jpg)](https://youtu.be/7hDK4ew_bTo "Deploying Packages with Zarf")

-1. Navigate to the `dos-games` folder within the Zarf repo.
+1. Navigate to the folder where you created the package in a previous walkthrough. (see [prerequisites](#prerequisites))

 ```sh
 $ cd src/github.com/defenseunicorns/zarf/examples/dos-games